AP US Government Unit 1 Practice Test: Foundations of Democracy

 Question 25

-When the national government gives the states money to entice them to change state laws to match national goals or policies established by Congress, this is an example of what kind of federalism?
+At times, the national government gives the states money to encourage them to adapt national goals or policies established by Congress.
+This is an example of

 A